You see me, almost every day.

 And the umpire said “Strike Two!”

-With respect for Mr. Thayer, I have to explain that a baseball is not, in strict geometrical terms, a spheroid; it’s a sphere.
+With respect for Mr. Thayer, I have to explain to you now that a baseball is not, in strict geometrical terms, a spheroid; it’s a sphere.
 A spheroid like me is rounded, but flatter on the top (like Planet Earth).
 A sphere is equally round and its shape appears the same no matter how you look at it.
 My makers at CB&I do make Waterspheres, which are elevated storage tanks that are round in shape and generally smaller than me.

 City leaders started talking about me in Vinton in 1965, as your city was growing and water needs were increasing quickly.
 At a September, 1965 City Council meeting, the experts predicted I would cost around $143,750.
 Back then, I shared the front-page headlines with wire reports from Vietnam, with stories about battles, peace talks and U.S. Casualties.